jmorales47/todolists/README.md

-# todolists
+# To do list
-Exercise of a To Do List with Vue JS
+A simple to do list just for practicing Vue JS framework